armollica/d3-ring-note/README.md

 # d3.ringNote

-D3 plugin for placing circle annotation with text.
+D3 plugin for creating and positioning circle and text annotation.
 Useful for commenting on an area of a graphic or map.

 Inspired by the [swoopyDrag](http://1wheel.github.io/swoopy-drag/) plugin and the annotations seen on